High-performance serving with Triton Inference Server

 APPLIES TO: Azure CLI ml extension v2 (current)

-1. To create a new endpoint using the YAML configuration, use the following command:
+1. To create an endpoint by using the YAML configuration, run the following command:

 az ml online-endpoint create -n $ENDPOINT_NAME -f $BASE_PATH/create-managed-endpoint.yaml

-2. To create the deployment using the YAML configuration, use the following command:
+2. To create the deployment by using the YAML configuration, run the following command:

 az ml online-deployment create --name blue --endpoint $ENDPOINT_NAME -f $BASE_PATH/create-managed-deployment.yaml --all-traffic